 On Stock Titan’s SEC filings page for PANW, users can review these filings as they are made available through EDGAR and use AI-powered summaries to interpret complex documents.
 Filings such as 10-K annual reports and 10-Q quarterly reports (when available), along with 8-K current reports and proxy materials, can be analyzed to understand how Palo Alto Networks describes risks, reports financial performance, structures equity compensation and documents acquisitions.
 Investors can also monitor disclosures about share repurchase authorizations and material agreements that affect the company’s capital structure and strategic direction.

-Palo Alto Networks Chief Accounting Officer Josh D. Paul received an equity award in the form of restricted stock units.
-On 08/19/2025, he was granted 14,393 shares of common stock at a price of $0.00 per share, reported as an acquisition.
+Palo Alto Networks Inc reported that Chief Accounting Officer Josh D. Paul received a grant of 26,369 shares of common stock in the form of restricted stock units.
+This is a compensation-related award at a price of $0.00 per share, not an open-market purchase.